nferraro-roofing/coffee-maker/README.md

 * Logging
 * Javadoc / Readme
-** Not too happy with COFFEE_POT_MAX_CAPACITY_OFFSET being package protected ** The true issue with  this whole thing is that the problem is very contrived.
+** Not too happy with COFFEE_POT_MAX_CAPACITY_OFFSET being package protected ** Not too happy with the app-setting members being non-final (e.g. WaterReservoir::maxCapacityCups) ** The true issue with  this whole thing is that the problem is very contrived.
 It doesn't encapsulate any useful logic - it's all for its own sake.
 So I changed the problem statement a bit
 * Maybe note the 1-cycle lag time issue with all components and remove that stuff from the coffee pot section ** The low-memory, anit-GC approach with the BusMessage, builder, and BusComponent